elizarov/SerializationByConvention/README.md

 but some type-class specific syntax instead, like
 `fun <T : Any> DataOutput.writeNullable(obj: T?) with DataOutputWriter<T>` as an example of such syntax.

-These two extensions is all we need to support serialization of our updated `Person` class with a nullable `dead` property.
+These two extensions is all we need to support serialization of our updated `Person` class with nullable `dead` property.
 See how compiler is using `writeNullable` and `readNullable` for `dead` property, since these are the only functions capable of writing/reading nullable types and they are marked with `@InjectSerializer` so the last parameter is injected automatically: